"Programming To An Interface" describes the practice

 And you can write your unit tests.

-calling it "extreme abstraction", he advocates avoiding even
+further: calling it extreme abstraction, he advocates avoiding even

 build-in types like integer or string completely for any domain-specific

-an int to store the price.
-But if at a later time your
+to store the price.
+But if at a later time your representation

-representation of price needs to change, you only have to do it in the
+of price needs to change, you only have to do it in the concrete implementation of